 The course will be primarily delivered in person (Please see this for details on the in-person delivery mode: https://keeplearning.osu.edu/understanding-instruction-modes).
-In accordance with the policy, we aim to keep approximately 75-80% of the classes in-person, with occasional recorded or synchronous online class delivered via CarmenZoom.
+Occasionally we will have recorded, or synchronous online class delivered via CarmenZoom.

 Each week we will cover approximately 220 minutes of content in total.
 You will be responsible for attending in person (or occasional recorded or live online lectures) as well as studying the material that is assigned.
 You will be given ample time to complete the assignments.